Zamiell/isaac-faq/README.md

 C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\tools\ResourceExtractor\ResourceExtractor.exe
 ```

-Once you run the extractor, the resources directory will fill up with all of the XML files, ANM2 files, and images that the game uses.
+Once you run the extractor, the resources directory will fill up with all of the XML files, ANM2 files, images, and other various files that the game uses.

 <br />